-VER plants must be able to limit and control their ramp rates.
+VER plants must be able to limit and control their ramp rates, except for downward ramps resulting from the loss of wind or sun to fuel the generating facility.
 VER plants can have very steep ramp rates as compared to more gradual ramp rates for conventional fuel source resources.
 Per NERC IVGTF report, some VER generators can change output by +/- 70% in a time frame of two to ten minutes, many times per day.

-It is currently envisioned, subject to further stakeholder consideration in a subsequent phase of this initiative, that ramp‐rate limits will be imposed when consistent with the generator’s economic bidding strategy or for specified operating conditions where accommodating the natural ramp rate of variable energy generators could threaten grid reliability.
-The ISO does not envision that this functionality will be continuously used.
-It will be used only when needed to reliably accommodate the upward and downward ramps for variable energy resources.
-Interconnection Customer should design the system such that the Ramp Rate control feature can be enabled, when needed, either by the plant operator or in response to an external command from the ISO.
-This ability to enable or disable ramp rate limits is valuable to the grid.
+It is currently envisioned, subject to further stakeholder consideration in a subsequent initiative, that ramp rate limits may be applied when consistent with the generator’s economic bidding strategy or for specified operating conditions where accommodating the natural ramp rate of variable energy generators could threaten grid reliability.
+The ISO does not envision that this functionality will be continuously used and will be activated by an ISO dispatch instruction or operating order.
+As such, the ISO does not anticipate the need for any special or specific communication procedures or equipment associated with the ramp control features distinct from the general means by which the ISO and generating facilities and their scheduling coordinators interact under existing ISO Tariff authority.
+The ramp rate limiter will be used only when needed to reliably accommodate the upward and downward ramps for variable energy resources.
 At the present time, the ISO anticipates limiting ramps when a curtailment instruction is engaged or released.
 In addition, the ability to limit the rate of power change may be necessary during periods of insufficient aggregate ramping capability on the system, primarily during a significant upward ramp of wind or solar resources.

-The ISO is not requiring any set limits for ramp up and down at this time.
-Alberta ISO has adopted a 10% MW rated capacity/minute upward ramp rate limit.
-A report prepared for ISO New England identified a rate of 5% MW rated capacity/minute as the slowest such adopted rate.
-If during the stakeholder process, it is determined that specification of a ramp rate is necessary to define the equipment specifications or guide the OEM development process, then the ISO will solicit feedback on the appropriate ramp rate.
+As noted, Interconnection Customers should design the system such that the ramp rate control feature can be enabled, when needed, in response to an external command from the ISO.
+The ISO was not intending to specify the rate for up and down ramping at this time, but rather focus on the capability of the equipment to adjust to a range of potential ramp rates.
+Several stakeholders, including the Large Scale Solar Association, criticized this approach and requested that clearly defined requirements be established. .
+As a result of stakeholder feedback, AESO has proposed that wind resources have the ability to set their ramp rate between a range of 5% and 20% of rated capacity/minute with a default setting of 10%.
+Previously, the AESO had a ramp rate limit of 10% of the facility’s rated capacity/min.
+This is an upward ramp rate limit only.
+A report prepared for ISO New England identified a rate of 5% MW rated capacity/minute as the slowest adopted rate.
+To provide the clarity requested by stakeholders, the ISO recommends adoption of the AESO approach.

-3.4.3 Over Frequency Response
+3.4.3 Over frequency response